 - poor healing

-Usually a patient is seen by a family doctor first, who may refer a dermatologist.
 Any lesion which is atypical or suggestive of melanoma should be biopsied, through all layers of the skin.
-A biopsy may be an excisional biopsy, which removes the entire lesion, or by punch biopsy for large lesions or those in cosmetically sensitive areas, such as on the face.
-Seborrheic dermatoses and pigmented actinic keratoses can be distinguished by visualization alone.
+Seborrheic dermatoses and pigmented actinic keratoses cannot always be distinguished by visualization alone.
 If there is uncertainty about a diagnosis, biopsy should be performed.
 (1,2,4)